-Leonard Leo is Executive Vice President of the Federalist Society, having joined the organization over 25 years ago.
+Leonard Leo is Co-Chairman of the Federalist Society, having joined the organization over 25 years ago.
 Since that time, he has been instrumental in helping the organization top 70,000 members, focusing on the growth of lawyers’ membership and operations and activities advancing limited, constitutional government.
 In addition to his work at the Society, Leonard has advised President Trump on judicial selection, assisted with the Gorsuch and Kavanaugh Supreme Court selection and confirmation process, and served as a member of the transition team.
 He also organized the outside coalition efforts in support of the Roberts and Alito U.S. Supreme Court confirmations.
 Leonard was appointed by President George W. Bush to three terms to the U.S. Commission on International Religious Freedom as chairman.
 He was also a U.S. Delegate to the UN Council and UN Commission on Human Rights during the Bush Administration.
 Leonard holds degrees from Cornell University and Cornell Law School.
 He presently resides in Northern Virginia, where he and his wife Sally have raised their seven children.